 Registering the Death

-In most circumstances, it is a legal requirement for deaths to be registered within five working days.
-Registering the death will provide the necessary documentation for the funeral, although we can begin making arrangements and offering advice beforehand.
+In most circumstances, it is a legal requirement to register a death within five working days.
+Registering the death provides the necessary documentation for the funeral, although arrangements can begin, and advice can be given beforehand.
 The person who registers the death is usually a relative of the deceased.
-If no relatives are available, the death can be registered by anyone who was present at the time of death, someone who lives at the same place where the death occurred, or the person responsible for arranging the funeral.
+If no relatives are available, the death can be registered by anyone who was present at the time of death, someone who resides at the same place where the death occurred, or the person responsible for arranging the funeral.

-The individual registering the death will need to visit the local Registrar, which requires making an appointment.
+The individual registering the death will need to make an appointment to visit the local registrar’s office.

-Once the death has been registered, the Death Certificate will be issued, and you will be asked how many copies you require.
-There is a standard charge for each copy of £12.50.
+Once the death has been registered, a Death Certificate will be issued, and you will be asked how many copies you require.
+There is a standard charge of £12.50 for each copy.
 Formal copies of the Death Certificate may be needed by banks, building societies, pension providers, insurance companies, etc.

-Wayne Kelly Independent Funeral Directors do not require a copy of this certificate.
+We do not require a copy of this certificate.
 At this time, the certificate for burial or cremation, often referred to as ‘The Green Form,’ will also be issued.
-This form is required for the funeral to proceed and should be brought to Wayne Kelly Independent Funeral Directors at the earliest opportunity.
-Depending on the Registrar, they may email this directly to Wayne Kelly Independent Funeral Directors, as well as to the burial or crematorium authority.
+This form is required for the funeral to proceed and should be brought to us at the earliest opportunity.
+Depending on the registrar, they may email this directly to us, as well as to the burial or crematorium authority.

 Name, surname and maiden name (if applicable) of the deceased